スタスタAppsの英検要約予想問題は、1級の要約対策に向けた20題をまとめた無料ページです。 本番形式の語数条件を確認しながら、そのままAI採点へ進めます。

 Question 15

-Carbon offset markets have expanded as companies promise “net-zero” emissions.
-Instead of cutting all pollution directly, firms purchase credits from projects that claim to reduce or remove carbon, such as forest protection or renewable energy.
-Supporters argue that offsets provide flexibility and create incentives to fund climate projects in regions that need investment.
+Carbon offset markets have expanded as companies promise net-zero emissions.
+Instead of eliminating all pollution directly, firms buy credits from projects that claim to reduce or remove carbon, such as forest protection, renewable energy, or carbon storage.
+The credits are then used to balance emissions that remain.
+The idea is attractive because it appears to connect business activity with climate finance.

 Question 16